JCamp74/StatsRepoSpring2/README.md

 ### Dummy HashMap:
 During class, we were tasked with creating our own HashMap, and were to design a simple experiment using said class, whether it be the speed of said function or another analysis.

+#### Other Work:
+- Statistics Library
+- Formula Worksheet
+- Any other form of documentation, excel files, etc.